Patricia Anderson joined Luvera Law Firm in 1997.

-Recently, she and David won the appeal of their jury verdict of $38.25 million jury verdict for a bicyclist hit by a valet driver; and have partnered on two other jury trials and a private arbitration achieving $58 million for clients, including a $40 million settlement for ground victims of the KOMO helicopter crash after five weeks of trial, and an $8 million jury verdict after two weeks of trial for injuries to a man hit in a crosswalk by a negligent driver.
-Their recent work also includes a $12 million private arbitration award for the death of a former police chief and injuries to his wife from a car crash; a $10.6 million private arbitration award for a 27-year-old man hit in a crosswalk by a semi-truck; and a $6 million settlement for an electrical brain injury to a worker electrocuted by overhead powerlines on a roadway construction site.
+In 2017, she and David won the appeal of their jury verdict of $38.25 million jury verdict for a bicyclist hit by a valet driver; and later partnered on two other jury trials and a private arbitration achieving $58 million for clients, including a $40 million settlement for ground victims of the KOMO helicopter crash after five weeks of trial, and an $8 million jury verdict after two weeks of trial for injuries to a man hit in a crosswalk by a negligent driver.
+Their work also includes a $12 million private arbitration award for the death of a former police chief and injuries to his wife from a car crash; a $10.6 million private arbitration award for a 27-year-old man hit in a crosswalk by a semi-truck; and a $6 million settlement for an electrical brain injury to a worker electrocuted by overhead powerlines on a roadway construction site.

 She’s a past board member of Little Bit Therapeutic Riding Center, past president and board member of the Denny Creek Neighborhood Alliance environmental advocacy group, and was a founding member of Amnesty International Group 624.